 The refrigerator began its lonely, indifferent drone, a background not just for their solitude, but that of the other occupants of the building, the city, the whole planet.
 Everyone ultimately alone, yet together in the sense of all playing the same rigged game, where the present was inscrutable, where at best you could know what the right choices were only after the present had become the distant past.p.
 257

-Having read the book during the context of multiple COVID-19 related lockdowns, and curfews the descriptions of Paris made you dream about better times and the beautiful sides of the city.
+Having read the book during the context of multiple COVID-19 related lockdowns and curfews, the descriptions of Paris made you dream about better times and the beautiful sides of the city.
 Reminiscing hopping from cafés, to restaurants, over to bars and parting ways with friends at 3am, being able to stay out, being able to fully live your life & not be locked up within one’s apartment.
 The author’s admiration for the “City of Lights” clearly comes across and his fascination for it is contagious.

 The part that I had the most difficulties with, was the beginning, which was a pity since it made the book quite difficult to get into.
 The story follows Martin, the main character, throughout his transition from a Silicon Valley programmer into a real estate owner in Paris, France.
 To me it felt like a book that would be more appealing to men who have a background knowledge in coding and finance.
 It was quite noticeable that the story was told from a male perspective, as female characters weren’t given as much depth and mostly had marginal roles within the storyline.

 Some points that stood out to me, which might be linked to the book being self-published, were the presence of several typos within the text (the ones I spotted were on p.
 59, p.
 115 & p.
 117 ).
 These would be worth correcting for future editions, since as far as I understood, the book is printed on demand upon your purchase (if you decide to go for the paperback version).
-Being the Grammar Nazi that I am, seeing the word “sorta” in print made me cringe a tiny little bit and I was disappointed of seeing the old stereotypes around the number of sexual partners being reinforced in writing:
+Being the Grammar Nazi that I am, seeing the word “sorta” in print made me cringe a tiny little bit and I was disappointed to see old stereotypes around the number of sexual partners being reinforced in writing:

 “Prove it.
 How many women have you slept with?”